Compact K\"ahler manifolds with nonpositive bisectional curvature: Abstract

 \section{Abstract}

-Let $(M^n, g)$ be a compact K\"ahler manifold with nonpositive bisectional curvature, we show that a finite cover is biholomorphic and isometric to a flat torus bundle over a compact K\"ahler manifold $N^k$ with $c_1 < 0$.
-Moreover, $k$ is the Kodaira dimension of $M$ which is also the maximal rank of the Ricci tensor of $g$ .
+Let $(M^n, g)$ be a compact K\"ahler manifold with nonpositive bisectional curvature.
+We show that a finite cover is biholomorphic and isometric to a flat torus bundle over a compact K\"ahler manifold $N^k$ with $c_1 < 0$.
 This confirms a conjecture of Yau.
-We also prove a global splitting result under some conditions on immersed complex submanifolds.
+As a corollary, for any compact K\"ahler manifold with nonpositive bisectional curvature, the Kodaira dimension is equal to the maximal rank of the Ricci tensor.
+We also prove a global splitting result under the assumption of certain immersed complex submanifolds.